-

 What motivates me: variety, structure, clear direction, and collaboration that feels balanced.

-• I generally work 9AM–5PM PST, but as a mom of two young kiddos, my schedule is flexible.
-I often fit in work, meetings, and parenting in whatever way makes the most sense that day — which means you might occasionally see messages or work from me during nights or weekends.
+As a mom of two young kiddos, my schedule stays pretty flexible too — their activities and needs shift constantly, so I fit in work, meetings, and parenting in whatever way makes the most sense that day.
+That might mean you occasionally see messages or work from me during nights or weekends.

 That said, I never expect anyone to respond outside their normal working hours.
 I fully trust teammates to manage their notifications and boundaries in the way that works best for them.

-If something needs deeper discussion, I’m always happy to have a live follow-up conversation to unpack the details together.scription
+If something needs deeper discussion, I’m always happy to have a live follow-up conversation to unpack the details together.

 My Leadership Manifesto